Hannah Marie Wormington: Early career

+In her first year at the Museum, in 1936, Wormington supervised and contributed scientific material to the program providing tours to children of the exhibits at the Museum.

+Ancient Man in North America was the first comprehensive compilation of the Pleistocene and the early Holocene occupations found in North America.
+This book went through over a dozen revisions and was considered a classic in the field of Paleo Indian archaeology.
+The information within the book supplied a generation of archaeologists with an in-depth summary of research.

+Prehistoric Indians in the South West also went through several revisions and was used as a standard text during the late 1940s and early 1950s.
+Shortly after this publication, she developed an exhibit at the museum titled “Hall of Man.”
+This exhibit on American prehistoric people was completed in 1956, working closely with Arminta Neal and Mary Chilton Gray for research, planning, and acquisition of materials for the exhibit.
+The exhibit remained in the Denver Museum of Nature & Science until the year 2000.

 In 1940, Wormington married George D. Volk, a petroleum geologist and engineer, but she chose to keep her maiden name.
 During World War II, Wormington took a leave of absence from the museum to travel with Volk until he was sent overseas.
 At this point she returned to the museum.
 Volk died in 1980, after 40 years of marriage.
 During those years he supported Wormington’s career by building screens and repairing shovels to be used during excavations as well as taking on dish duty at camp.